persvr/rql/README.md

 Resource Query Language (RQL) is a query language designed for use in URIs with object style data structures.
 This project includes the RQL specification and provides a JavaScript implementation of query parsing and query execution implementation for JavaScript arrays.
+The JavaScript library supports AMD and NodeJS/CommonJS module format so it can be run in the browser or in the server.
 RQL can be thought as basically a set of nestable named operators which each have a set of arguments.
 RQL is designed to have an extremely simple, but extensible grammar that can be written in a URL friendly query string.
 A simple RQL query with a single operator that indicates a search for any resources with a property of